-Last year a new design of grill brush got a lot of attention so we decided to review it as an update to our what is the best grill brush article.
-That article is about 5 years old so it was time for an update anyway.
-This new grill brush design features 3-inline spiral bristle heads.
-From the looks of it they should get between the inverted V-shaped porcelain coated grates better than an ordinary grill brush.
+Last year a new design of grill cleaning brush popped up named The Best Grill Brush.
+It got a lot of attention and positive reviews, so we decided to review it.
+Think of it as an update to our original grill brush article.
+That article is about 5 years old, it was about time for an update.

-To do this right we went to Amazon and purchased the highest rated grill brush they sell.
-We sell a similar brush but we wanted to be as accurate as we could be with this review.
-The product we purchased is actually named “Best Grill Brush”, with a name like that is has to be junk, right?
+To do this right we went to Amazon and purchased the highest rated brush they sell.
+We sell a similar version.
+We wanted to be as accurate as we could be with this review.
+The product we purchased is actually named “Best Grill Brush”.
+With a name like that is has to be junk, right?

 Let’s put the “Best Grill Brush” to work.

 Our first test will be on the porcelain coated grates of our Weber.
-The mess we left is from marinated chicken where we left the marinade on and let it cool and sit overnight.
+The mess we left is from marinated chicken.
+We intentionally left the marinade on and let it cool and sit overnight.
 We heated up the grill before testing.
 Here are the before and after pictures you can judge for yourself.

-So it worked well on the porcelain coated grates but how will it perform on a chrome plated wire grate like found on a kettle grill?
-Our grill uses that type of grate as an upper rack, and the mess is same as the lower.
+So it worked well on the porcelain coated grates.
+How will it perform on a chrome plated wire grate like found on a kettle grill?
+Our gas grill uses that type of grate as an upper rack.
+The mess is same as the lower rack.
 Here are the pictures.